 WMOT-FM Roots Radio 89.5 also will broadcast a day of special programming celebrating the U.S. Constitution through contemporary song, hosted by College of Media and Entertainment dean Ken Paulson and WMOT students.

 Voter registration tables will be set up on campus throughout the week to help citizens prepare for the Nov.
 6 federal and state midterm elections.
-The American Association of University Women will register voters by the Student Union on Monday, followed by the League of Women Voters on Wednesday, Sept.
+The American Association of University Women will register voters by the Student Union on Monday, followed by the League of Women Voters of Murfreesboro/Rutherford County on Wednesday, Sept.
 19, and the Tennessee Secretary of State’s Office on Friday, Sept.
 21.

 Voter registration also will be available at the James E. Walker Library on Tuesday, Sept.
 18.